-Anaesthetic complications: sore throat, nausea/vomiting, other rare complications (i.e. allergic reaction to anaesthetic) can be discussed with your anaesthetist.
+Anaesthetic complications: sore throat, nausea/vomiting, other rare complications (i/e. allergic reaction to anaesthetic) can be discussed with your anaesthetist.

-Deep venous thrombosis (DVT)/pulmonary embolism (PE): risk of a DVT is 1 in 100.
+Deep venous thrombosis (DVT)/ pulmonary embolus (PE): risk of a DVT is 1in 100.
 Rarely these can be fatal if they become a PE.
 Special precautions are taken in hospital to avoid this.
-These include: calf compression devices, anticoagulant injections and early mobilisation.

-We, at WPRS, pride ourselves in providing you with the best possible experience with your surgery.
-If there are any questions or concerns we encourage that you ring WPRS discuss these either with your Surgeon or the breast reconstruction nurse.
+If there are any questions or concerns, we encourage you to contact WPRS to discuss these either with your surgeon or the dedicated team at Southwest Breast Clinic.